Radimal/marvelous-chestnut/src/pages/index.md

   - title: 100% Human Supported
     content: Want to ask a DAVCR a question about a patient's report?
 Just message us and we'll respond in 1-2 days.
 Need a full DAVCR report for a patient?
-A few clicks and we'll have it to you in the same amount of time.
+A few taps and we'll have it to you in the same amount of time.
 We can even do full DAVCR reporting for 100% of your patients.
     image_alt: ''
     actions: []
     type: feature_item